ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISensor.rst

 ISensor
 =======

-.. py:class:: ISensor
+.. py:class:: ansys.stk.core.stkobjects.ISensor

    object

    Provide access to the properties and methods used in defining a sensor object.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ISensor

 Overview
 --------